D4TE Technical Specification

 - D4TE uses a four-level key hierarchy requiring passphrase, device, time, and message-specific components

-- Per-message forward secrecy via backstop ratchet
+- Cycle-boundary forward secrecy via a one-way backstop ratchet

 - ML-KEM-768 Spice protocol provides phrase-compromise resistance